jakeTran42/Core-Unix-Utilities/ReadMe.md

 ### Navigation

 1. Print the path of your working directory
+    `pwd`
 1. List the files in your working directory
+    `ls`
-1. List the files with a particular extension, like `.txt`
+1. List the files with a particular extension, like `ls /MakeSchool/CoreA/Core-Unix-Utilities/Animals/*.txt`
-1. List the files in a subdirectory, like `project`
+1. List the files in a subdirectory, like `ls -R`
-1. Navigate to a subdirectory, like `project`
+1. Navigate to a subdirectory, like `cd /project`
 1. Navigate to the parent directory of your working directory
 1. Navigate to a nested subdirectory, like `path/to/project`
 1. Navigate to your home directory